userbradley/kubernetes-examples/docs/index.md

 At the top of the files, you will be introduced to what the file does.
 The example of `deployment` is below

+!!!
+Warning
+    This page is still being developed

 ![](assets/light-deployment.png#only-light)
 ![](assets/dark-deployment.png#only-dark)